matfish2/eloquent-logger/README.md

     Fish\Logger\Log::find(1)->loggable;

+Retrieve the state of the model at a certain point of time:

+    Post::find(1)->logs()->stateOn('2015-02-02 13:00:00');

+To retrieve the state of a deleted model:

+    Fish\Logger\Log::entity(Post::class, 1)->stateOn('2016-01-01 12:00:00');

+The model will be retrieved even if the passed timestamp occured after it was already deleted.

 The Log contains the following properties:

 * `user_id` `integer`: User who did the action. if there is no authenticated user, set to `null`